allthingurban/cityapp/README.md

 # Introduction to CityApp
-CityApp is an adaptation of the Open City Toolkit (OCT) by SCI-FI.
-It was developed with support from Foreign, Commonwealth & Development Office(FCDO) and Omidyar Network(ON) in consultation with Housing & Urban Development Department (HUDD), Odisha for geospatial analytics for decision-making.
+CityApp is an adaptation of the Open City Toolkit (OCT) by SCI-AI.
 The underlying data has come from various sourced including HUDD, Odisha, Odisha Space Applications Centre (ORSAC), Central Groundwater Board (CGWB), Urban Local Bodies.
 The detailed list of data sources is mentioned below.
+1. Slum Data from HUDD Odisha
+2. Water pollution Data: Water Resource Information System
+3. Global Human Settlement Layer (GHSL)
+4. Copernicus
+5. Open Street Map
+6. H3 Grid
+7. Census 2011
+8. SCI-FI, CPR

 In addition to the above, spatial analysis of the primary data from SCI-FI studies is also available through the CityApp.
 # Open City Toolkit
 The Open City Toolkit (OCT) was developed in cooperation between the CityScienceLab of the HafenCity University Hamburg (HCU) and Deutsche Gesellschaft für Internationale Zusammenarbeit GmbH (GIZ) in India and Ecuador.
 It is an open source tool and the software for this project is based entirely on open source components.
 The Open City Toolkit is a web-based geographic information system (GIS) for multi-touch tables that is optimised for the use by non-GIS-experts.
 It supports integrated and participatory urban planning processes, fostering dialogue between governments and citizens and exchange of knowledge and data between government departments.
 The main functionality of the Open City Toolkit is to visualise and analyse complex urban data, jointly among local practitioners and with citizens.